Table of Contents

-It is only possible in the Pro Kabaddi League and not in regular Kabaddi which played under the rules of AKFI.
+It is only possible in the Pro Kabaddi League and not in regular Kabaddi which is played under the rules of AKFI.
 In the Pro Kabaddi League, when there are 3 or fewer defenders present on the mat, and they successfully manage to pin down the raider, they thereby successfully execute what is called a ‘Super Tackle’ for which the defending team earns two points.
-Otherwise, unlike raiding, the defence can win a single point for executing a successful tackle on the raider.
+Otherwise, unlike raiding, the defense can win a single point for executing a successful tackle on the raider.

 How to become a good Kabaddi Player?

 Just like any other sport, Kabaddi too requires dedication and hard work.
 It is crucial for any player to dedicatedly practice and devote themselves to the game to become a good player.
 Here are the essential things every budding Kabaddi player should focus on to become a professional Kabaddi player:

 # Physical Fitness: To play any physical sport, a player needs to have strength, stamina, and endurance as these are the basic things required to play at the highest level.
 Kabaddi is a sport in which the players need to be on their toes all the time during the game.
 The game of Kabaddi demands a lot of physical and mental strength as the players need to improve their reactions, and they have to think quickly as well.
 Kabaddi can get rough at times, and there is a high risk of injuries too, so the players have to be physically fit to negate the effect of injuries.
 Stamina and functional physical fitness will help the players in recovering quickly.
 Players must do running, crossover exercises, and strength workouts to build endurance.